-Some risk factors for the condition have been identified, however.
+Some risk factors for the condition have been identified.
 One of the main risk factors for ulcerative colitis is having a family member with the disease.
-According to Seattle Children’s Hospital, an estimated 20 percent of people with ulcerative colitis have a close relative who also has the condition.

-They will begin by doing a physical exam and taking a health history of your child’s symptoms.
-They will ask what makes the symptoms worse and better and how long they have been taking place.
+They’ll begin by doing a physical exam and taking a health history of your child’s symptoms.
+They‘ll ask what makes the symptoms worse and better, and how long they’ve been taking place.

 Further tests for ulcerative colitis include:

 - blood tests, including checking for low red blood cell levels, which could indicate anemia, and high white blood cell levels, which is a sign of an immune system issue